 - Film or photographs

 Fairfax County will not shred documents for businesses – even if documents are delivered by an employee who is a county resident.
 These events are only for residents to destroy sensitive material they have from their home.
-If you require written certification of document destruction, it is recommended that you contract individually with a shredding service provider.
+If you require written certification of document destruction, it is recommended that you contract directly with a shredding service provider.

 For additional information, please contact us at 703-324-5230, TTY 711.